-4.5 What call data are telecoms or internet infrastructure operators obliged to retain and for how long?
+4.6 What data are telecoms or internet infrastructure operators obliged to retain and for how long?

-The French government instituted an obligation of retention of the data relating to electronic communications (Daily Safety Law n°2001-1062 of 15 November 2001), codified under article L.34-1 of the CPCE.
-On a purely exceptional basis, operators were authorised to keep this data for one year for billing needs and for the purpose of research and infringements proceedings.
+The French government instituted an obligation of retention of data relating to electronic communications (Daily Safety Law n°2001-1062 of 15 November 2001), codified under article L.34-1 of the CPCE.
+On a purely exceptional basis, operators were authorised to keep this data for one year for billing needs and for the purposes of research and infringements proceedings.
 A new exception was created by Law n°2003-239 of 18 March 2003 (Home Safety Law) which made these provisions perennial, while they were supposed to last only until December 2003.

-In 2006, the new French anti-terror act (Law n°2006-64 of 23 January 2006) extended the provisions concerning retention data in two ways.
-Firstly, not only the judicial authority but also the police forces may now access the retained data.
-Secondly, data retention obligations now apply to Internet cafes, hotels, restaurants, and more generally to any person or organisation providing Internet access, free or for a fee, as a main or side activity.
+In 2006, the new French Anti-Terror Act (Law n°2006-64 of 23 January 2006) extended the provisions concerning retention data in two ways.
+Firstly, not only the judicial authority but also the police forces may access the retained data.
+Secondly, data retention obligations now apply to Internet cafés, hotels, restaurants, and more generally to any person or organisation providing Internet access, free or for a fee, as a main or side activity.
 These provisions were lastly completed by Law n°2013-1168 of 18 December 2013 on military programming (LPM).

-Decree n°358-2006 of 26 March 2006 on electronic communications data retention and Decree n°2012-436 of 30 March 2012 specified the retention and anonymisation obligations of traffic data which are incumbent upon operators pursuant to article L.34-1 III and IV of the CPCE.
+Decree $n^{\circ}358-2006$ of 26 March 2006, on electronic communications data retention, and Decree $n^{\circ}2012-436$ of 30 March 2012 specified the retention and anonymisation obligations of traffic data which are incumbent upon operators, pursuant to articles L.34-1 III and IV of the CPCE.

-According to article R.10-13 of the CPC, operators must retain the following data:
+According to article R.10-13 of the CPCE, operators must retain the following data:

-- user identification data; - the terminal equipment used to make the communication; - the technical characteristics, the date, time and duration of each communication; - any associated services requested or used by the user, and the suppliers of those services; - the recipient of the communication; and - for telephony services (in addition to the above) geolocation data
+- user identification data; - the terminal equipment used to make the communication; - the technical characteristics, date, time and duration of each communication; - any associated services requested or used by the user, and the suppliers of those services; - the recipient of the communication; and - for telephony services (in addition to the above), geolocation data.

-Retention of content is strictly forbidden (article L.34.1 VI).
+Retention of content is strictly forbidden (article L.34.1 VI of the CPCE).

-The data must be retained by the operator for 12 months (article R.10-13 III).
+The data must be retained by the operator for 12 months (article R.10-13 III of the CPCE).

-These data retention obligations apply to all ECN operator and all ECS providers.
+These data retention obligations apply to all ECN operators and all ECS providers.